deflect-ca/banjax/PSEUDOCODE_DESCRIPTION.md

 ### Challenge-response authentication (SHA-inverse and password-protected paths)

-There are currently two forms of challenge-response authentication which involve a back-and-forth between banjax-go and the browser: a SHA-inverting proof-of-work challenge, and a basic password form.
+There are currently two forms of challenge-response authentication which involve a back-and-forth between banjax and the browser: a SHA-inverting proof-of-work challenge, and a basic password form.
 The first is useful for denying access to simple bots which don't execute JavaScript, and the second is useful for adding another layer of authentication in front of sensitive routes (for example, `wp-admin`).